accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 Broadcasting the screen of your mobile device on your computer will make it easier for you to carry out certain tests, such as contrast tests.
 It can also be used to record certain interactions and take screenshots when writing audit reports.

-Broadcasting the mobile terminal is not an essential requirement for evaluating applications, but it is nevertheless useful because it can facilitate certain evaluation activities.
+Broadcasting the mobile device is not an essential requirement for evaluating applications, but it is nevertheless useful because it can facilitate certain evaluation activities.

 ##### iOS